Center for Aquatic Technology Transfer FY 2022 Annual Report

 Take a look at the variety of projects CATT was involved in last year!

 The Center for Aquatic Technology Transfer (CATT) is a science delivery program.
 CATT biologists and technicians are Southern Research Station (SRS) employees funded by the National Forest System (NFS).
-Our project partners are primarily NFS managers and resource specialists.
-We collaborate with SRS scientists to develop custom solutions for our project partners.
+Guided by core values of communication, partnership, inclusion, accountability, and safety, we collaborate with the Forest Service science community and others to develop custom solutions for our project partners.

-The CATT was created in 1995 in response to the growing need for research technologies to be applied directly to management problems.
-The number of research personnel was, and still is, too small relative to the number of NFS managers to satisfy specific needs.
-Our goal is to provide an increased level of support to our NFS partners.
+The CATT was created in 1995 in response to the growing need for research technologies to be applied directly to management challenges.
+The number of research personnel was, and still is, too small relative to the number of fisheries and aquatics resource managers to satisfy specific needs.
+Our mission is to increase the capacity of our partners through delivery of science-based support.

-Our primary focus is on aquatics-related management challenges.
-Our flexible organizational structure allows us to provide whatever levels and types of services our partners request.
-Past projects range from providing a field technician for an afternoon of fish sampling, to Region-wide, multi-year efforts, including sampling design, personnel management, data analysis and reporting.
+Our focus is on aquatics related management challenges.
+Our flexible organizational structure allows us to rapidly develop and apply custom solutions to both short and long term projects.
+Past projects range from providing a field technician for an afternoon of fish sampling, to region-wide, multi-year efforts, including sampling design, personnel management, data analysis, and reporting.

 - Diversity production relationships of fish communities in freshwater stream ecosystems